axelmy318/react-github-scraper/README.md

 # react-github-scraper 👋

-Provides multiple customizable components to automatically load and display GitHub repositories data by just passing the targeted repository!
+Provides multiple customizable components to automatically load and display data from the Github API by just passing the targeted repository!

 ## Installation
 `npm i react-github-scraper`